dcts/12startups12months/README.md

 # Business Idea
 - **Rustbootcamp.com**: Open Source rust bootcamp in lewagon style, with "lecture", excercises (with tests) and flashcards.
 10 sessions to master rust.
 Introduction and theory / concept as well as 1 or 2 projects.
 Target people interested in holochain.
+- **Psychology Questionaires**: startup to digitalize psychology questionaires, that usually are very expensive.
+Instead of purchasing physical paper, you can buy licenses and download an app where the flow is fully integrated!
+Example Psychology Test: SCID (Structured Clinical Interview for DSM Disorders).

 # Code related
 - **pushNotifyCapture**: zapier style integration of web push notifications.
 (1) Listen and collect all push notifications (2) create actions when a push notification gets triggered => send email, send whatsapp, send SMS, send slack message, send discord etc. MyPersonalUsecase => when a new appartment gets published, immediately send a SMS.
 (Maybe solvable through push notification enabling on the phone?).
 Relevant: https://stackoverflow.com/questions/15949606/how-can-i-listen-to-notifications